-If in the EHISTORY option the key word MUADDI is used in the steering file with the FMUADD parameter set to .true., for each muon arriving at the detector level 4 consecutive entries of particle parameters are written to the particle data output file.
+If in the EHISTORY option the keyword MUADDI is used in the steering file with the FMUADD parameter set to .true., for each muon arriving at the detector level 4 consecutive entries of particle parameters are written to the particle data output file:

-- 1. The first entry contains the additional muon information as in the standard COR-SIKA version.
+- 1. The first entry contains the additional muon information as in the standard CORSIKA version.
 This entry describes the muon at its production point.
-The structure is given in Table 1. - 2.
-The second entry comprises the parameters of the mother particle at the place of its birth and is described in the following subsection 2.1. - 3.
+The structure of this entry is given in Table 1. - 2.
+The second entry comprises the parameters of the mother particle at the place of its birth.
+It is described in the following Sect.
+2.1. - 3.
 The third entry contains the parameters of the grandmother particle at the point of interaction where the mother particle is created.
-Details are listed in the subsection 2.2. - 4.
+Details are listed in Sect.
+2.2. - 4.
 The fourth entry gives the parameters of the muon arriving at the observation level.
-Details on this particle entry may be found in the CORSIKA User's Guide [15] (see there subsection Normal Particle Output).
+Details on this particle entry may be found in the CORSIKA User's Guide [16] (see there Sect.
+10.2 (Normal Particle Output) Table 10).